kienerj/kienerj.github.io/_posts/2020-08-21-rdkit-services.md

 #### Additional Remarks

-The method can be further extended to allow the caller to set even more options like settings for `PrepareMoleculeForDrawing`.
+The method can be further extended to allow the caller to set even more options like settings for `PrepareMoleculeForDrawing` or the font size.
 I would also expect someone to say:

 > "Why do I need this.
-I can just use the new JS wrappers."
+I can just use the new RDKit JS wrappers."

 True.
 But if you go the web service route you will profit from the browsers built-in image caching.
 This can be a blessing or a burden.
 Burden because one needs to take care not to show outdated images.
 To have some control,  you can add `cache-control` header to the response: